-- 2. A Discussion of Potential Solutions - 3.
-Guide to Monitoring Other Jurisdictions and Organizations - 4.
-Using Social Media to Help Position Camp - 5.
+- 1. A Discussion of Potential Solutions - 2.
+Guide to Monitoring Other Jurisdictions and Organizations - 3.
+Using Social Media to Help Position Camp - 4.
 Developing Local Data Resources

-6. Addendum
+5. Addendum

-- General Advocacy Hints for Camp (short overview adapted from ACA Government Affairs training in 2019) - Templates for educating public officials about camp and the current situation (sample document that can be personalized with local data to present to decision makers for use by individual camps or local advocacy teams)
+- General Advocacy Hints for Camp - Templates for educating public officials about camp and the current situation (sample document that can be personalized with local data to present to decision-makers for use by individual camps or local advocacy teams